kozo2/cyautoworkshop/vignettes/tmp.md

 ![relayout_string_network](https://user-images.githubusercontent.com/12192/139554068-55353d6a-62e2-4956-b2c6-cda4cc5a28d8.png)

-## Overlay our expression analysis data on the String network
+## Overlay our expression analysis data on the STRING network

 To do this we will be using the loadTableData function from RCy3.
 It is important to make sure that that your identifiers types match up.
-You can check what is used by String by pulling in the column names of the node attribute table.
+You can check what is used by STRING by pulling in the column names of the node attribute table.

 ```{r}
 getTableColumnNames('node')